Error Reporting in Parsing Expression Grammars: Labeled Failures

 Note how the semantics of the repetition works with the rule \textit{CmdSeq}.
 Inside the repetition, the \texttt{fail} label means that there are no more commands to be matched and the repetition should stop while the \texttt{sc} label means that a semicolon (\texttt{;}) failed to match.
 It would not be possible to write the rule \textit{CmdSeq} using repetition if we had chosen to stop the repetition with any label, instead of stopping only with the \texttt{fail} label, because the repetition would accept the \texttt{sc} label as the end of the repetition whereas it should propagate this label.

 Although the semantics of PEGs with labels presented in Figure~\ref{fig:sem} allows us to generate specific error messages, it does not give us information about the location where the failure probably is, so it is necessary to use some extra mechanism (e.g., semantic actions) to get this information.
 To avoid this, we can adapt the semantics of PEGs with labels to give us a tuple $\Tup{l}{y}$ in case of a failure, where $y$ the suffix of the input that PEG was trying to match when label $l$ was thrown.
-Figure~\ref{fig:semlabels} presents this updated semantics.
+Updating the semantics of Figure~\ref{fig:sem} to reflect this change is straightforward.

 In the next section, we try to establish a comparison between the farthest failure position heuristic and the labeled failure mechanism by contrasting two different implementations of a parser for a dialect of the Lua language.